justingebert/cloud-casestudy/Readme.md

 - [ ] transcoder lambda using sharp: To get the best performance select the largest memory available.
 A 1536 MB function provides ~12x more CPU time than a 128 MB function.
 - [ ] create a express server to upload files to s3
 - [ ] set varaibles for image type and size so api and terrform get them from the same place
+- [ ] look into pre signed urls for s3

 TODO PDF: